Leonard Bernstein's Young People's Concerts

 Originally broadcast on Saturday mornings, the programs were considered so important that for three glorious years CBS presented them at 7:30 p.m. (prime time for television viewing).
 Eventually the programs were moved to Sunday afternoons.
 The concerts were translated into other languages and syndicated to forty countries.

-As with many of Bernstein's scripts for the Young People's Concerts programs, the scripts for the Young People's Concerts found their way into book form.
+As with many of Bernstein's scripts, the scripts for the Young People's Concerts found their way into book form.
 First published in 1961 and revised in 1970, "Leonard Bernstein's Young People's Concerts" was expanded in 1992 to include a total of fifteen text transcriptions.

-The 27 concerts in this 9-disc set took place 1960-1972 and covered a broad range of musical topics and composers including the music of Aaron Copland, Charles Ives, Bach, Liszt, Strauss, Hindemith, and many others.
+In 2019, Unitel, in conjunction with C Major Entertainment, released a new 3-volume set of Young People's Concerts.
+Previously only available in the United States, the groundbreaking series has been digitally remastered on DVD and Blu-ray for worldwide distribution.
+The 52 programs in this set took place 1960-1972 and covered a broad range of musical topics and composers including the music of Aaron Copland, Charles Ives, Bach, Liszt, Strauss, Hindemith, and many others.
 And, over the years, Bernstein used the Young People’s Concerts as a platform to introduce exciting new performers to the musical world as seen in the nine Young Performers programs included in this new set, which includes appearances by a young André Watts, Paula Robison, and Lynn Harrell among others.
 Young conductors include Seiji Ozawa, Claudio Abbado, James DePreist, Sylvia Caduff, and Helen Quach.

 For a listing of Young People's Concerts that have been released on video, visit the Videography.